-In 2021, the multidimensional approach of the support

-psychological support and rehabilitation from torture. granted has been reinforced, since a significant part of the grants has been used to implement more than one protection measure.
-As in previous years, emergency relocation has been When delivering emergency support, there has been a growing the preferred protection measure, as it allows defenders to disparity between the number of eligible requests and the quickly leave an area when their security and integrity are available resources, as well as an exponential increase in most at risk.
-Therefore, relocation ranks as the most frequently contacts through the ProtectDefenders.eu single-entry points. requested type of support when it comes to emergency Furthermore, this year ProtectDefenders.eu concentrated an measures provided this year.
-This measure is carried out unprecedented level of resources around country emergencies only when there are no viable options to mitigate imminent and considerably reinforced internal and external threats at home. coordination efforts to enable more efficient responses.
+In 2021, the multidimensional approach of the support granted has been reinforced, since a significant part of the grants has been used to implement more than one protection measure.
+As in previous years, emergency relocation has been the preferred protection measure, as it allows defenders to quickly leave an area when their security and integrity are most at risk.
+Therefore, relocation ranks as the most frequently requested type of support when it comes to emergency measures provided this year.
+This measure is carried out only when there are no viable options to mitigate imminent threats at home.